Coffee Prince (2012 TV series): Development

-The production team wants to deliver the series as a real Filipino television series rather than just a remake of an original Korean show.
-Screenwriter, Des Garbes Severino assigned as the headwriter of the series.
+The production team wanted to deliver the series as a "real" Philippine television series, rather than just a remake of an original Korean show.
+Screenwriter Des Garbes Severino was assigned as the headwriter of the series.
 While there are many similarities to the original series, some changes were made by adding more interesting twists and turns, new characters and Pinoy flavour to it.
 "When we adapt, we get the main story or the main premise.
 Most of the major plotlines are intact.
 We adapt it to our local setting.
 For instance, in the original version, Andy is a delivery girl.
 But we're not familiar with that, although we do have delivery boys.
 So we've made her a tricycle driver.
 If you notice, the Korean version, though a romance-comedy, is more on light romance.
 This time around, we explore the concept of romantic comedy.
 There will be funny scenes along with heartwarming moments," Severino shares.
 She also admits that doing an adaptation is quite challenging.
 The creative people behind Coffee Prince are also faced with the task to make the story, given the character arcs, more interesting and better than the original.
-"Die-hard fans, who know every twist and turn of the story, won’t get disappointed because the iconic scenes such as Arthur carrying Andy on his back and he running after her from condo to restaurant asking for apology will be there,"she added.
+"Die-hard fans, who know every twist and turn of the story, won't get disappointed because the iconic scenes such as Arthur carrying Andy on his back and he running after her from condo to restaurant asking for apology will be there,"she added.
 The producer hired actor/director Ricky Davao to handle the series.